mozilla-services/docs/source/token/apis.rst

       timestamp differed too greatly from the server's current time.
     - **"invalid-generation"**:  authentication failed because the server has seen credentials with a more recent generation number.

-- **403** : authentication refused despite valid credentials.
-The response may report the following `status` strings:

-    - **"conditions-reqiured"**: the X-Conditions-Accepted header must be provided in order to use the requested server.

 - **405** : unsupported method
 - **406** : unacceptable - the client asked for an Accept we don't support